RobErskine/Craft-User-Manual/README.md

 ## Requirements

-This plugin requires Craft CMS 4.0.0 or later.
+This plugin requires Craft CMS 4.0.0 or later; or Craft CMS 5.0.0 or later.

 ## Installation

 ### Craft 4 and Craft 5
-To install the plugin in your Craft 4 project, follow these instructions.
+To install the plugin in your Craft 4 or Craft 5 project, follow these instructions.

 1. Open your terminal and go to your Craft project: